-I thought about it long and hard and came to the conclusion that my motivation to keep training Chili was rooted in pressure – pressure I put on myself, and pressure I imagined coming from other sources.
+I thought about it long and hard and concluded that my motivation to keep training Chili was rooted in pressure – pressure I put on myself and pressure I imagined coming from other sources.

 Expectations had grown from the fact that I was a professional trainer, and yet my dog was not perfect.